kylelin47/cities-database/README.md

 TO MAKE YOUR OWN WEBSITE ON CISE SERVERS:
 =========================================
 Follow the steps here: http://www.cise.ufl.edu/~mschneid/Teaching/CIS4301_Fall2014/php_oracle_help.txt
+Clone this repository into your public_html folder
+Follow same steps you used to make public_html viewable to make cities-database viewable
+chmod 711 for php files within cities-database, chmod 644 for css/html/js files